 1) Why should I file an Invention Disclosure?

-- The terms of your grant, whether from a government or private source, may require you to commercialize your invention.
+The terms of your grant, whether from a government or private source often require you to commercialize your invention.

-- Commercial agreements may provide a source of research funding.
+Commercial agreements may provide a source of research funding for your laboratory.

-- Researchers and their departments receive a significant share of the revenue derived from licensing agreements.
+Researchers and their departments receive a share of the revenue derived from licensing agreements.

 2) When should I file an Invention Disclosure?

-We recommend that you contact the TTO or file a disclosure whenever you have research results that you think may have a commercial potential.
+We recommend that you contact the Technology Transfer Office (TTO) or submit an Invention Disclosure form to us whenever you have research results that you think may have a commercial potential.

-It would be ideal if you contact our office prior to any public disclosure, whether oral or written, that describes the invention.
-Sharing data with colleagues, posting it on the internet, or displaying it at poster sessions are all examples of public disclosure.
+Please contact our office prior to any public disclosure, whether oral or written, that describes the invention.
+Sharing data with colleagues outside UMass, posting it on the Internet, or displaying it at poster sessions are all examples of public disclosure.
 Public disclosure prior to filing a patent application may result in loss of patentable rights.

 3) How do I file an Invention Disclosure?

-You can download our new and improved Invention Disclosure form here (Download our Invention Disclosure Form).
-If you wish to discuss your Invention Disclosure or need assistance completing the form please call us anytime (545-3606).
+You can download our Invention Disclosure form here.
+If you wish to discuss your Invention Disclosure or need assistance completing the form please contact us at firstname.lastname@example.org or call us at (413) 545-3606.

 4) What happens after TTO receives my Invention Disclosure?